When it comes to relationships, particularly the romantic kind, we all know by now that good, clear communication is key to avoiding conflict.

-So, what can we do when our best attempts at avoiding a conflict have failed, if we find ourselves in the midst of a heated argument with someone we love?
+So what can we do when our best attempts at avoiding a conflict have failed, and we find ourselves in the midst of a heated argument with someone we love?

 Feelings of empathy and rational thoughts and decisions are less available to us in this state, and we often say and do things we regret once we’ve returned to our senses.

 When you feel yourself becoming agitated in this way, try to pause and take a few deep breaths.
 Count to 10.
 If possible, go for a walk or find some other way to relax your nervous system and regain your composure before continuing.